-Existing shared driveways and existing private roads without a recorded maintenance agreement or that were developed prior to the establishment of this Ordinance shall be maintained by the owners of record for land that abuts and has access to the private road in accordance with the following minimum requirements:
+Existing shared driveways and existing private roads without a recorded maintenance agreement or that were developed prior to the establishment of this Ordinance shall be maintained by the owners of land abutting to or accessing the private road in accordance with the following minimum requirements:

-- Existing private roads without a recorded maintenance agreement or developed prior to the establishment of this Ordinance shall be maintained by the owners of record for land that abuts and has access to the private road in accordance with approved development plans and in a manner that ensures that the road remains passable by automobiles and emergency vehicles.
+- 1. Existing private roads without a recorded maintenance agreement or developed prior to the establishment of this Ordinance shall be maintained by the owners of land abutting to or accessing the private road in accordance with approved development plans and in a manner that ensures that the road remains passable by automobiles and emergency vehicles.
 Where no approved development plan exists, at a minimum such maintenance shall include proper and adequate drainage, a minimum 15.0-foot-high clear vertical zone over the roadway, and a minimum gravel roadway surface width of 20.0 feet.
 Existing conditions that exceed these minimum requirements shall not be reduced. - 2.
-Existing shared driveways shall be maintained by the owners of record for land that abuts and has access to the shared driveway in a manner that ensures that the shared driveway remains passable by automobiles and emergency vehicles.
+Existing shared driveways shall be maintained by the owners of land abutting to or accessing the shared driveway in a manner that ensures that the shared driveway remains passable by automobiles and emergency vehicles.
 At a minimum such maintenance shall include proper and adequate drainage, a minimum 15.0-foot-high clear vertical zone over the driveway, and a minimum gravel roadway surface width of 12.0 feet.
 Existing conditions that exceed these minimum requirements shall not be reduced. - 3.
 Any existing private road or shared driveway found by the Fire Department or Township to be in violation of these minimum standards or in a condition that would impair emergency vehicle access shall be in violation of this Ordinance.
-All owners of record for land that abuts and has access to a private road or shared driveway shall be jointly and severally responsible for maintenance and for any violations of this Ordinance.
+All owners of land abutting to or accessing a private road or shared driveway shall be jointly and severally responsible for maintenance and for any violations of this Ordinance.